sjmcpherson/Front-End-Developer-Learnings/HTML.md

 </figure>
 ```

- - <strong>&lt;picture&gt; element</strong> is a container to specify multiple sources for a specific image, using the media query attribute or mimetype attribute the browser can determine if the source is suitable or fallback to the standard img element enclosed before the end of the 'picture' element.
+ - <strong>&lt;picture&gt;</strong> element is a container to specify multiple sources for a specific image, using the media query attribute or mimetype attribute the browser can determine if the source is suitable or fallback to the standard img element enclosed before the end of the 'picture' element.
 Giving the ability to deal with responsive images and  non-cross-browser compatible file formants.
 Firefox, Chrome, Opera, Edge Only http://caniuse.com/#feat=picture

 ```HTML
 <picture>